bleakney/free-maps/README.md

   ` When I open the root folder, the Application has a folder structure that meets the client side and server side requirements.`

-  ` When I see the backend, the Application is backend by a MongoDB database with a GraphQL ODM and protects  sensitive information with environment variables. `
+  ` When I see the backend, the Application is backend by a MongoDB database with a Mongoose ODM and protects  sensitive information with environment variables. `

   `When I tries to interact with the app, the Application includes user authentication (JWT)`